Farningham Road to Otford Walk

 1. Cross the main road with great care and take the track to the right of the house opposite, signposted as a public bridleway and climbing gently.
 Shortly after the track bends right ignore a signposted footpath off to the left and continue briefly along the bridleway.

-2. The next turning is easy to miss.
-In 50m there are paths off to both sides from the broad grassy path going straight up the hill ahead (which is not the route).
-The main route is a narrow unmarked path off to the right, but if access through this small nature reserve is not possible (eg. during conservation work), take the alternative route in [?] along rights of way.
+2. In 50m there are easily missed paths off to each side of the broad grassy path going straight up the hill ahead (which is not the route).
+The main route is the unmarked path on the right, a permissive path through White Hill Nature Reserve?.

-3. Main route
+4. Main route

 2. At the top make your way out past a vehicle barrier and turn right onto Fackenden Lane.
 Where the road turns sharply right after 175m, go through a squeeze gate to the left of a metal fieldgate onto Fackenden Down?.